code-corgi/challenge-2-list-repos/README.md

 # Dev Profile

-This site displays the github repos for a given user sorted by recency.
+This site displays the github repository for a given user sorted by recency.

 The current live version can be found